 Indeed, trail running usually takes place on small, rocky and steep paths and therefore appeals to the more “adventurous” type.

-Apart from the terrain, trail running and cross-country also differ in terms of distance.
-Cross-country running is typically on a shorter distance of up to 10 km, where participants often run multiple rounds on the same course.
-Trail running is usually longer and can be up to 170 km long, where runners have to bring their own food and water supplies.
+Apart from terrain, trail running and cross-country also differ in terms of distance.
+Cross-country running is typically on a shorter distance of up to 10 km.
+Here participants often run multiple rounds on the same course.
+Trail running is usually longer and can be up to 170 km.
+Here runners have to bring their own food and water supplies.

 Why have cross-country and trail running become so popular among runners?

 “Trail running has especially become popular because it has nothing to do with time, personal records or pace.
-When you are out in the woods, you are not as focused on the performance, but rather focused on the experience.
-Also, both cross-country and trail running have become popular due to the fact that it reduces the risk of getting injured.
-When you run on a softer surface like for example on grass, in the woods etc., you train your joints, ligaments, and tissues as well as your tendons and muscles.
+When you are out in the woods, you are not as focused on the performance, but rather on the experience.
+Both cross-country and trail running has become popular due to the fact that it reduces the risk of getting injured.
+When you run on a softer surface like for example on grass, the woods etc., you train your joints, ligaments, and tissues as well as your tendons and muscles.
 Your strength is likely to increase as well.”

 Besides being beneficial for the body in terms of endurance, running in the woods is also appreciated for its positive effects on mental well-being.
-Exploring new sceneries and being surrounded by nature will make you forget the time and escape the stress of the “urban jungle”!
+Exploring new sceneries.
+Being surrounded by nature will make you forget the time and escape the stress of the “urban jungle”!